Dream Lover: Cover versions

-In 1961, Dion DiMucci released his version of "Dream Lover" on the album Runaround Sue.
-Thirty years later, he recorded a new version for the Hot Shots! soundtrack.

-In 1964, the Paris Sisters released a version of "Dream Lover".

 In 1971, Billy "Crash" Craddock released his version of "Dream Lover" as a single.
 Craddock's version reached number 1 on Cash Boxs Country Top 65 chart and Record Worlds Country Singles Chart, while reaching number 5 on Billboards Hot Country Singles chart.
 Craddock's version was included on his 1972 album You Better Move On.

 In 1979, Ricky Nelson released a cover of "Dream Lover".
 His version reached number 29 on Billboards Adult Contemporary chart and number 59 on Billboards Hot Country Singles chart.
 He sang the song on his appearance on Saturday Night Live.
 Also in 1979, Australian Glen Shorrock of Little River Band covered it.
-It was in the Australian top 10 for 18 weeks that year.
+It was in the Australian Top 10 for eighteen weeks that year.

-Country music singers Tanya Tucker and Glen Campbell released a duet of "Dream Lover" on Tucker's 1980 album Dreamlovers.
+Tanya Tucker and Glen Campbell released a duet version in 1980 on the album Dreamlovers.
+Their version hit number 59 on the US country chart, and number 48 in Canada.

-In 2022, actress and singer Evan Rachel Wood released her version with her band EVAN + ZANE, included on their album Dream.